+Do you need to find the position of chimney flues?
 Our GPR surveys provide a fast and efficient means of locating chimney flues within walls.
-The surveys are non-destructive and non-intrusive, hence can be undertaken in occupied buildings with minimum disruption to the occupants.
+The surveys are non-destructive and non-intrusive, therefore, we can undertake them in occupied buildings with minimum disruption to the occupants.

 Why locate chimney flues?

-It is often necessary to accurately locate the position of chimney flues prior to opening up walls, either for access, connecting adjoining properties, or reusing redundant flue voids as ventilation or service ducts.
-In building refurbishment works it is also frequently necessary to locate flues, or rather areas of solid masonry away from flues, to support structural steel beams.
-A GPR flue location survey can provide essential information during preliminary feasibility studies, or the planning stage, with no damage to the building fabric or decorative finishes.
+It is often necessary to accurately locate the position of chimney flues before opening up walls.
+This can be for access, connecting adjoining properties, or reusing redundant flue voids as ventilation or service ducts.
+In building refurbishment works, it is also frequently necessary to locate flues, or more specifically, areas of solid masonry away from flues, to support structural steel beams.
+A GPR flue location survey can provide essential information during preliminary feasibility studies, or the planning stage.
+GPR makes this possible with no damage to the building fabric or decorative finishes.

 Advantages of a GPR chimney flue survey

 GPR detects changes in the sub-surface.
-In the case of flues, the flue void is detected due the drastic change in material properties of the masonry wall and the flue void.
-Typically the collected site data is analysed off-site and the detected flues marked onto a CAD elevation drawing.
+In the case of flues, the flue void is detected due to the drastic change in material properties of the masonry wall and the flue void.

-Chimney flue location surveys are carried out by our trained and experienced GPR surveyors.
-Nominated walls are scanned with horizontal scan lines at regular intervals; the exact spacing is determined on site, but typically scans are collected every 300mm.
+Our chimney flue location surveys are carried out by Sandberg trained, experienced GPR surveyors.
+We scan nominated walls with horizontal scan lines at regular intervals.
+The spacing depends on site conditions, but typically we scan at 300mm centres.

-A GSSI SIR3000/4000 GPR control unit is generally used with a 1.5GHz antenna.
-Lower frequencies can be used to provide greater penetration depth, but the resolution and detail of GPR scan data decreases with lower antenna frequencies; it is therefore desirable to use the highest frequency possible, while still meeting the objectives of the survey.
+In most cases, we use a GSSI SIR3000/4000 GPR control unit with a 1.5GHz antenna.
+On thick walls, we can use lower frequencies to provide greater penetration depth, but the resolution and detail of GPR scan data decrease with lower antenna frequencies.
+Therefore, it is desirable to use the highest frequency possible, while still meeting the objectives of the survey.

-GPR works on most materials; however, the GPR signal does not travel well across voids, therefore will not work on panelling, dry lining or stud wall construction.
-Irregular surfaces, such as ornate mouldings, may result in a poor surface coupling and antenna tracking problems.
-This can effect positional accuracy of detected flues.
+GPR works on most materials; however, the GPR signal does not travel well across voids.
+Therefore, it does not work on panelling, dry lining or stud wall construction.
+Irregular surfaces, such as ornate mouldings, may result in poor surface coupling and antenna tracking problems.
+This can affect the positional accuracy of detected flues.

-Our reports include CAD elevation drawings with the location of all detected flues marked.
-Reports are issued in pdf format; the original CAD drawings are also issued in AutoCAD .dwg format.
+We present the results of our interpretation in a comprehensive factual report, issued in pdf format.
+The report includes CAD elevation drawings with the location of all detected flues marked.
+We also issue the original CAD drawings in AutoCAD .dwg format.

 Contact us to find out more about GPR chimney flue location surveys and how we can help you: